-At Lew Trenchard Church of England Primary School children are identified as having SEND through a
+At Lew Trenchard Church of England Primary School children are identified as having SEND through a variety of ways including the following:

-- Liaison with the previous educational setting. - Assessment information is the child performing below age-related expectations? - School based assessments carried out initially by the class teacher . - Further school based assessments carried out by the SENCo where concerns have been raised. - Concerns raised by parents, pupils, or school staff. - Liaison with external agencies. - Health diagnosis
+- Liaison with the previous educational setting. - Assessment information is the child performing below age-related expectations? - School based assessments carried out initially by the class teacher . - Further school based assessments carried out by the SENCo where concerns have been raised. - Concerns raised by parents, pupils, or school staff. - Liaison with external agencies. - · Health diagnosis